 There are many more service providers from the charitable, voluntary and private sectors that allow many patients wider choice of service location and type.
 To find out more about choice go to our information pages.

-The Governing Body is made up of a Chairman, two Executive Directors, two Lay Members, two Clinical Members and six GP members.
+The Governing Body is made up of a Chairman, two Executive Directors, three Lay Members, two Clinical Members and six GP members.

 The Governing Body is the key decision-making body of the CCG and became accountable for its activities from 1 April 2013.
 On 11 December 2012, the Group became a legal entity after it was authorised by the NHS Commissioning Board.